The University of Texas at Austin vs University of California-San Diego

 The Verdict

-University of California-San Diego has a meaningfully higher ROI score (96 vs 90).
-Graduates earn more relative to cost, and the financial return is somewhat stronger.
-That said, if The University of Texas at Austin offers a significantly better program in your intended major, it could still be the better financial choice for you specifically.
+University of California-San Diego has the clearly stronger ROI here (96 vs 90) - graduates earn more for what they paid, and the return is somewhat better.
+That said, if The University of Texas at Austin is the stronger school for your intended major, that can outweigh the gap for you specifically.

 Want to personalize these numbers?